INTRODUCTION

 e.
 His arrival with seven brethren to Cornelius’ house, Acts 11:12b.

 f.
-Cornelius’ rehearsal of the angel’s visit and instructions: “Send men to Joppa and call for Simon, whose surname is Peter; who shall tell thee words, whereby thou and thy entire house shall be saved,” Acts 11:13-14.
+Cornelius’ rehearsal of the angel’s visit and instructions: “Send men to Joppa and call for Simon, whose surname is Peter; who shall tell you words, whereby thou and thy entire house shall be saved,” Acts 11:13-14.

-3. Next, Peter’s sermon, he said: “And as I began to speak, the Holy Ghost fell on them, as on us at the beginning.
+3. Next, in Peter’s sermon, he said: “And as I began to speak, the Holy Ghost fell on them, as on us at the beginning.
 Then remembered I the word of the Lord, how that he said, John indeed baptized with water; but ye shall be baptized with the Holy Ghost,” Acts 11:15-16; Acts 10:34-44.

 4. Finally, Peter concludes: “Forasmuch then as God gave them the like gift as he did unto us, who believed on the Lord Jesus Christ; what (who) was I, that I could withstand God?
-When they heard these things, they held their peace, and glorified God, saying, then hath God also to the Gentiles granted repentance unto life,” Acts 11:17-18.
+When they heard these things, they held their peace and glorified God, saying, then hath God also to the Gentiles granted repentance unto life,” Acts 11:17-18.

 a.
 Events at Jerusalem on Pentecost.
 Holy Spirit: